 Alternatively, a single 2-g dose of niclosamide (not available in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed with a small amount of water.
 For children, the dose is 50 mg/kg (maximum 2 g) once.

 Treatment of neurocysticercosis is complicated.
-Detailed clinical practice guidelines on the Diagnosis and Treatment of Neurocysticercosis were published by the Infectious Diseases Society of America and the American Society of Tropical Medicine and Hygiene in 2018.
+Detailed clinical practice guidelines on the Diagnosis and Treatment of Neurocysticercosis were issued by the Infectious Diseases Society of America and the American Society of Tropical Medicine and Hygiene in 2017.

 The initial treatment goals for symptomatic neurocysticercosis are